Multi-Timeframe Analysis: The Secret to High-Probability Forex Trades

 - Use three timeframes: HTF for context, TTF for setups, LTF for entries

-- Trade in the direction of the HTF: This is non-negotiable
+- Trade in the direction of the HTF: this is non-negotiable

-- LTF is for timing, not direction: Never let the LTF override HTF bias
+- LTF is for timing, not direction: never let the LTF override HTF bias

 Start implementing MTA today.
 You'll quickly notice improved trade selection and higher win rates.
 The few extra minutes of analysis before each trade will pay dividends in your results.

-The market isn't random—it has structure at every level.
+The market isn't random — it has structure at every level.
 See that structure, and you'll trade with confidence.